adammangzijun/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The `AddressBook` will be initialized with the sample data.

 Step 2.
-The user execute `editpatient 1/name/Josh` command to edit name of the 1st person in the Medbook to **Josh**.
+The user execute `editpatient 1/name/Josh` command to edit name of the 1st patient in the Medbook to **Josh**.
-The `editpatient` command calls `Model#setPerson(Person, Person)` to edit the Person in the model, which then calls `AddressBook#SetPerson(Person,Person)`, which in turn calls `UniquePersonList#setPerson(Person)` to set the target person in the uniquePersonList with the edited person.
+The `editpatient` command calls `Model#setPerson(Person, Person)` to edit the Person in the model, which then calls `AddressBook#SetPerson(Person,Person)`, which in turn calls `UniquePersonList#setPerson(Person)` to set the target patient in the uniquePersonList with the edited patient.

 <box type="info" seamless>